cloudmesh-community/fa19-516-147/project/report.md

 1. Azure
 1. and Local DB

-We are providing pytests to deploy and execute the verification of the correctness of this services.
+We are providing pytest to deploy and execute the verification of the correctness of this services.

 ## Motivation